LibreOffice/core/dbaccess/README.md

+# Database Access Tools for LibreOffice Base DB Apps

-Database access tools, for "base" database application
+Database access tools, for `base` database application

-Builds on top of drivers in [[connectivity]].
+Builds on top of drivers in `connectivity`.